Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 Luckily, they’re redeemed by a power which almost nobody knows about.
 Pumpkin seeds are one of the few plant sources of complete proteins.

 Unlike potatoes or broccoli, they contain the full range of essential amino acids required by the human body.
-They’re an optimal snack for a vegan determined to avoid the “skinny weakling” stereotype (not a guaranteed fate if you’re vegan and intelligent about it)…
+They’re an optimal snack for a vegan determined to avoid the “skinny weakling” stereotype (not a guaranteed fate if you’re a vegan and intelligent about it)…

 Why bread and pasta are a massive cause of acne

+Pumpkin seeds are loaded with glycine.
+This is a natural feature which is almost never discussed, but for acne, it beats the zinc content easily.
 There’s plenty of decent glycine sources out there, such as beef, gelatin, liver and pork.
 However, they’re all animal foods.
 If you’re a vegan who wishes to keep your skin strong, then pumpkin seeds are a great secret weapon to know about.

 Sunflower seeds per 100 grams – 1104mg.